dvlab-research/DSGN/README.md

 ### Demo

 We provide a [video demo](https://www.youtube.com/watch?v=u6mQW89wBbo) for showing the result of DSGN.
-Here we show the predicted depth map and 3D detection results on both front view and bird's eye view.
+Here we show the predicted depth map and 3D detection results on both front view (the left camera view) and bird's eye view (the ground-truth point cloud).

 ### Code
 Code will be made available.